-By the Song Dynasty it was recorded that many diseases could be cured through proper diet and eating the right food.
+By the Song dynasty (960-1279) it was recorded that many diseases could be cured through proper diet and eating the right food.
 The development of cooking skills and lists of food for curing ailments intensified during the Jin, Yuan and Qing dynasties.

 Different foods were classified according to their perceived nature.
 They might be han (cold/yin), liang (cool/yin), ping (neutral), wen (slightly warm/yang), and ri (hot/yang).
 Han and liang foods were believed to reduce fever, relieve thirstiness and coughs while wen, warm foods reduce running noses, headache, etc...

-Han food (cold food) includes bitter gourd, lotus, water melon, sugar cane, tomato, banana, dong gourd, yellow gourd, snail, crab, etc...
+Han food (cold food) includes bitter gourd, lotus, water melon, sugar cane, tomato, banana, wax gourd, yellow gourd, snail, crab, etc...

 The neutral or ping food includes rice, sweet potato, flat bean, yellow bean, black bean, red bean, red carrot, ground nut, lotus seed, corn, pomfret, fruit, pork, goose meat, frog meat, butter and milk and these foods nourish the spleen and balance the digestive system.